 Step 1: Grab a Towel & Garbage Bag

-Start by prepping your space.
+Prior to using the plumbing snake, start by prepping your space.
 Snaking a drain can sometimes be messy and smelly depending on how long the build-up has been sitting in your drain.
 Prep your space by laying a towel out on the ground next to your tub, putting on disposable (or reusable) gloves, and getting a trash bag or trash can ready to throw out the gunk from your drain.

 Step 2: Insert the Plumbing Snake in the Drain

 After prepping your space, insert the head of the plumbing snake into your shower drain.
 To prevent pipe damage, do not apply too much pressure while you are using the plumbing snake.
 If you're struggling insert the plumbing snake, we recommend wiggling it into the pipe.
 Some showers have p-traps or arm traps.
 Either of these traps can be removed and should be cleaned prior to using your plumbing snake to unclog your shower drain.
 Sometimes gunk is also trapped in pipes, which may mean that the floor drain itself isn’t the culprit of the clogging.

 Step 3: Apply a Small Amount of Pressure & Rotate the Plumbing Snake